redmatter/docker-gpg-s3sync/README.md

 * `AWS_S3_BUCKET_PATH` (optional)

-  Path within AWS S3 bucket into which te files are to be put.
+  Path within AWS S3 bucket into which the files are to be put.

 * `SYSLOG_TAG` (optional)